The Parable of the Yeast (Parable of the Leaven)

 5. The Gospel is unstoppable

 When we read and reflect on God’s Word, it changes us thoroughly.
+Just as there is no way to remove the yeast once it has been mixed into the dough, once we have received God in our hearts, He becomes a part of our existence that cannot be undone.
 Our growth as Christians has no bounds and it is not something anyone can take away from us or dampen.
 Our greatest growth will come when we seek Him with all our hearts.

 6. Spiritual growth is a gradual process